ExpressionEngine/ExpressionEngine-User-Guide/docs/style-guide.md

 ## Page Structure

 - h1 = Page Title
-- h2 = Sub-section
+- h2 = Page Section
-- h3 = Method name, parameter, or smaller section title.
+- h3 = Method name, parameter/variable, or sub-section title.

 Each page should begin with a heading (h1), followed by (at minimum) an introductory paragraph.